 Report: Prince Harry says William attacked him during row

-It said Harry recounts a 2019 argument at his Kensington Palace home, in which he says William called Harry’s wife, the former actress Meghan Markle, “difficult,” “rude” and “abrasive.”
-Harry claims William grabbed his brother by the collar and ripped his necklace before knocking him down, the newspaper said.
+It said Harry recounts a 2019 argument at his Kensington Palace home, in which he says William called Harry’s wife, the former actor Meghan Markle, “difficult,” “rude” and “abrasive.”
+Harry says William grabbed his brother by the collar and ripped his necklace before knocking him down, the newspaper said.

 “I landed on the dog’s bowl, which cracked under my back, the pieces cutting into me,” the book is quoted as saying.
 “I lay there for a moment, dazed, then got to my feet and told him to get out.”